Nevada School Choice Roadmap

 Homeschooling is another school option for Nevada families.
 This choice is especially suited to those looking for a hands-on, highly customizable learning experience.
 Homeschooling is the process of parents educating students at home and is permitted in all 50 states.

-In Nevada, the state requires notice of intent to homeschool before you start and no later than 10 days after withdrawing from a school (it is required that you formally withdraw from your public school).
+In Nevada, 5.7% of all K-12 students are homeschooled.
+The state requires a notice of intent to homeschool before you start and no later than 10 days after withdrawing from a school (it is required that you formally withdraw from your public school).
 In the case that you decide to return to public school, your student’s placement may be subject to testing and review of their work.

 If you choose homeschooling, you’re required to teach specific subjects (including language arts, mathematics, science, social studies, and health), but specific standardized tests are not required.
 Your homeschooled student might still be eligible to participate in sports or activities at the local public school.
 Plus, homeschoolers with special needs are eligible to receive special education services from local school districts.